ioanniskarvelis/BalanceIT/README.md

 [![Tailwind CSS 3.x](https://img.shields.io/badge/Tailwind_CSS-3.x-06B6D4?logo=tailwind-css&logoColor=white)](#)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#)

-An interactive Django application for analyzing imbalanced text datasets and training classifiers with resampling techniques.
+This project is the practical component of my 6‑month thesis.
+Its goal is to help people outside the AI community and those unfamiliar with ML perform text classification on their own datasets.
+It provides an interactive Django application for analyzing imbalanced text datasets and training classifiers with resampling techniques.

+You can read my thesis document here: [thesis-report.pdf](thesis-report.pdf)

 ## Features
 - Analyze class imbalance with multiple metrics (IR, KL, TV, Hellinger, etc.)